It is not illegal to deny the paternity of the man with whom you conceived a child unless you are married or in a civil

 This right is usually granted to men whose DNA proves the bloodline, says the lawyer.
 However, because the child doesn’t know this father of his, the mother could request supervised visits.

 Mrs. Crivello gives this example: a mother gives birth in presence of the new man in her life while the man who conceived the baby is absent.
 The name of her new partner figures on the act of birth, where the father’s name must be written.
 The child calls him dad.

 Sometime later, the biological father places a request to contest the paternity of this “substitute father” and take back his rights as a father.
 The lawyer rejects his request, invoking the spirit of the Law that places stability before blood when one must decide with which father the child will live.
 Also, the name of the new partner figures on the birth certificate: his paternity is legal.

 In fact, a paternity confirmed by the Act of birth is not necessarily permanent, says Mrs. Crivello.
 A mother can file a request for Termination of parental rights.
 The lawyer gives this example: “The mother declares the biological father on the Act of birth and, three months before birth, he is incarcerated.
-If he is freed, say five years later and he wants to see his child, the mother can file this request, arguing that the father abandoned his child.”
+If he is freed, say five years later and he wants to see his child, the mother can file this request for Termination, arguing that the father abandoned his child.”

 A Termination of parental rights remains a drastic and exceptional measure, said the lawyer.
 The interest of the child, of course, but also aggravating motives, must justify it.
 Those motives are negligence, abandonment, failure to perform his educational duty, failure to provide for his child and lack of interest in the child.